 None of these techniques are used by any Sub-Fund at the date of this Prospectus.
+More generally, the Company does not use securities financing transaction within the meaning of SFTR.

 (v) SFIs

 Subject to lower or higher limits set out in Annex A in relation to a given Sub-Fund or unless the use of SFIs is part of the investment objective and policy of a Sub-Fund, the Sub-Funds may hold up to 10% of their net assets in SFIs which are eligible transferable securities (as specified in Section 4) organised solely for the purposes of restructuring the investment characteristics of certain other investments (the "Underlying Investments") and issued by first class financial institutions (the "Financial Institutions").
 The Financial Institutions issue transferable securities (the SFIs) backed by or representing interests in the Underlying Investments.